Tyler Mane: Film and television career

 In 1992, during his time within Mexico with Consejo Mundial de Lucha Libre, Mane made his film debut in Luchadores de las Estrellas playing the villain of the movie, El Vampiro Interespacial.
 While part of WCW, he auditioned for and received a part in the television series Smokey and the Bandit.

 After retiring from wrestling, he appeared in numerous films, including X-Men as Sabretooth, How to Make a Monster as Hardcore, Joe Dirt, The Scorpion King, Troy as Ajax, Hercules as Antaeus, and The Devil's Rejects in the uncredited role of Rufus.
 The role of Sabretooth was initially intended for Kevin Nash (Mane's former wrestling tag team partner) but was awarded to Mane due to Nash's scheduling conflicts.

 In 2007, he played Michael Myers in Rob Zombie's remake of Halloween.
 After winning the role, he noted that he consecutively watched seven of the eight Halloween films (excluding the third because Michael Myers does not appear apart from in an ad for the first movie) to better understand his character.
 He is the tallest actor (6' 8") to portray the character.
 In 2009, he reprised the role again in Rob Zombie's H2, being only the second actor to play Michael Myers more than once, and the first actor to play the role in consecutive films.

 In 2010, he and his wife launched their own production company: Mane Entertainment.
 Their first feature, Compound Fracture, was released in 2013.

 In 2016, Mane co-starred in Fuzz on the Lens Productions comedy/fantasy film Abnormal Attraction, reuniting with Malcolm McDowell (Halloween), Leslie Easterbrook (Compound Fracture) and his wife Renae Geerlings.

 In 2019 Mane co-starred in the comedy Playing with Fire alongside fellow professional wrestler John Cena.

 On June 28, 2024, it was revealed Mane would reprise his role as Sabretooth in Marvel Studios' Deadpool & Wolverine.

 Personal life

 Mane was previously married to Jean Goertz from 1988 to 2003 with whom he had two children, a daughter (b.
 1995) and a son (b.
 1997).
 He married actress Renae Geerlings on September 3, 2007.

+Health

+Mane announced on his social media accounts that he was diagnosed with breast cancer and began chemotherapy treatments on June 8, 2026.